marcelrienks/Fluidity/docs/deployment.md

 Best for: on-demand personal cloud use with minimal management.

+**Note**: This option deploys just the server.
+For automated lifecycle management with Lambda control plane, see Option D.

 Summary of steps (full details in `docs/fargate.md`):

 1) Build, tag, and push the server image to ECR